 Implementations of the PCI CMCI MUST utilize IP version 4 in accordance with IETF RFC 1042, "A Standard for the Transmission of IP Datagrams over IEEE 802 Networks" and RFC 894, "A Standard for the Transmission of IP Datagrams over Ethernet Networks."
-This usage will evolve to support IP version 6 (IETF RFC 1883) as it becomes an accepted standard.
+This usage will evolve to support IP version 6 (IETF RFC 1883) as it becomes more widely accepted.